ajdavis/toro/doc/index.rst

 See the :doc:`examples/producer_consumer_example`.

-Additionally, :class:`JoinableQueue` supports
+Additionally, :class:`Queue` supports
-the wait-method :meth:`JoinableQueue.join`
+the wait-method :meth:`Queue.join`
-and the notify-method :meth:`JoinableQueue.task_done`.
+and the notify-method :meth:`Queue.task_done`.

 Contents
 ========